- Using sustainable and eco-friendly cleaning methods will help your business stand out from the competition and attract eco-aware customers.

 - Pool cleaning business requires you to handle toxic pool cleaning chemicals daily.
 Some of them can be dangerous if misused or without proper safety equipment.

-- You need to be extremely vigilant about your pool equipment to prevent expensive breakdowns at the business property.
+- You need to be extremely vigilant about your pool equipment maintenance to prevent expensive breakdowns at the business property.

 - As a pool technician, you must accept that pool cleaning is repetitive work that doesn’t come with remote working advantages.